Dragon vs Wispr Flow: Legacy Desktop vs Modern AI Dictation (2026)

 - - No voice commands for app control

 Wispr Flow is the better choice for most users in 2026.
 It works on Mac and Windows (plus iOS and Android), requires no voice training, and costs $144/year versus Dragon's $699 one-time.
 Dragon wins only for Windows users who need offline processing and specialized vocabulary profiles in medical or legal fields.
-Both have significant trade-offs — Dragon is expensive and stagnant, Wispr Flow is cloud-only.
-Voibe offers the best of both worlds: on-device privacy like Dragon at $99 lifetime, with modern AI accuracy like Wispr Flow and zero training required.
+Both have significant trade-offs โ Dragon is expensive and stagnant, Wispr Flow is cloud-only.
+Voibe offers the best of both worlds: an on-device mode like Dragon (plus a private zero-retention cloud mode) at $149 lifetime, with modern AI accuracy like Wispr Flow and zero training required.

 Disclosure: Voibe is our product.
 We compare all three tools fairly below, acknowledging where Dragon and Wispr Flow each excel.